ChargePi/ChargePi-go/docs/hardware/hardware.md

 |   3 (GPIO 2)    |  SDA    |
 |   5 (GPIO 3)    |  SCL    |

-### Relay
+## Relay (or relay module)

-It is recommended to split both GND and VCC between relays or using a relay module.
+It is highly recommended splitting both GND and VCC between relays or using a relay module.

 | RPI PIN |  RELAY PIN    |
 | ---	| :---:	|